rovor/RedROVOR/README.md

 * Set ALLOWED_HOSTS to the hosts that you will accept requests to

 You may also want to set up your email system in the settings

+This repository included a settings.production.py that we used for our system.
+It may require tweaking on other systems, and requires the credentials module to be set up properly.

+=== Apache Settings ===

 You should configure your server to use SSL, and to run a django site, probably using WSGI.
 Please see documentatin for your server and Django deployment for more information.